git-afsantos/hpl-specs/README.md

 [![DOI](https://zenodo.org/badge/331277331.svg)](https://zenodo.org/badge/latestdoi/331277331)

-# HPL - The HAROS Property Specification Language
+# HPL - The High-Assurance Property Specification Language

 HPL is a minimalistic specification language tailored for behavioural properties of message-based systems.
 Although it might be useful in other contexts, it was designed with the message-passing system of the [Robot Operating System](https://www.ros.org/) in mind.